 Loiter mode incorporates the altitude controller from AltHold mode.
 Details for tuning AltHold are on this wiki page.

-POS_XY_P : (shown as “Loiter PID P” at the top right of the screen shot above) converts the horizontal position error (i.e difference between the desired position and the actual position) to a desired speed towards the target position.
+- POS_XY_P : (shown as “Position XY (Dist to Speed)” at the top right of the screen shot above) converts the horizontal position error (i.e difference between the desired position and the actual position) to a desired speed towards the target position.
 It is generally not required to adjust this.

-- The vehicle slows to a stop very slowly after the pilot releases the sticks (aka “freight train stop”).
+- When using Copter-3.5 (or lower) the vehicle slows to a stop very slowly after the pilot releases the sticks (aka “freight train stop”).
 This can be resolved by increasing WPNAV_LOIT_MAXA (to perhaps 500), WPNAV_LOIT_MINA (to perhaps 100) and WPNAV_LOIT_JERK (to perhaps 4000).

 - The vehicle circles (aka “toiletbowls”).
 This is normally caused by a compass problem the most likely being magnetic interference from the power cables under the flight controller.
 Running compassmot or purchasing a GPS+compass module normal resolves this.
 Other possibilities include bad compass offsets set during the live calibration process or incorrect compass orientation.